 I’m in my eigth year actively marketing life insurance and annuities.
 Prior to that I spent 10+ years in corporate finance, business development, marketing and new product development both inside companies & as a private consultant to large & small businesses.

 I’ve learned a lot.
 I’ve learned what works & what doesn’t work.
 What doesn’t work is poor communication.
 That holds true whether you are in Corporate America working on a project team, talking to your kids about their weekend plans or sitting with a family talking about their future.

-So when I sit down with you and your spouse I’m going to ask you a lot of questions.
+So when I talk with you and your spouse I’m going to ask you a lot of questions.
 I’m going to follow them up with “why?”
 I want to understand your situation and what you are looking to do.

 Believe it or not, there is actually a great deal of innovation in the areas of life insurance, retirement income planning, retirement saving & wealth preservation.
 Many people are unaware some of the solutions I offer even exist.

 Also, if you will let me, I want to treat you like you’re family.
 I’m going to be honest with you and tell you what you need to hear, even if it isn’t what you want to hear.
 Call it tough love.
 For some people this might not be comfortable.
 I’m at my best when I can, respectfully, be brutally honest with you.